 1. Aliso Beach, Laguna Beach

-Aliso Beach is a top family beach in Laguna.
+Aliso Beach is a top family friendly beach in Laguna.
 It has all the items on the checklist that families are looking for.
 Bigger kids can walk the beach north toward Treasure Island Beach and more protected coves.
 Just don’t let the kids play in the creek water as it can be contaminated.

 2. Baby Beach, Dana Point